 Mount –Database <Database Name>

-Instead of performing defragmentation, many Exchange administrators create a new database and then move mailboxes from the older one to the new one (the older one can be deleted thereafter).
-It helps them achieve the same results as by the defragmentation.
-The advantage is that the mailbox down time is negligible.
-Also, it can be done from the Exchange interface (like Exchange Management Console).
+Instead of performing defragmentation, many Exchange administrators create a new database, and then move Exchange mailboxes to new database from the older one.
+The older one can be deleted thereafter.
+It helps them achieve the same results as defragmentation.
+The advantage is that the mailbox downtime is negligible.
+Also, it can be done from the Exchange interface (like Exchange Admin Center).

-Back up the data and delete it from the server - Exchange administrators can back up the unused data in a different location and delete the same from the server to reduce the database size.
-For backup purposes, they can use the Windows Server Backup facility.
-And for exporting, they can try ExMerge or export cmdlets depending on the version of Exchange.
+Exchange administrators can back up the unused data in a different location and delete the same from the server to reduce the database size.
+And for exporting, they can try ExMerge or export cmdlets, depending on the version of Exchange.

 In Exchange 2010, use the following cmdlets to export mailboxes to a PST file: